alin256/calendar-puzle-solver/README.md

  - https://www.dragonfjord.com/product/a-puzzle-a-day-deluxe/
  - https://www.dragonfjord.com/product/apad-legendary-boxed/

+## Alternative solutions
+After finishing this readme I discovered **a lot** of [alternative solutions](https://github.com/search?q=A-Puzzle-A-Day&type=repositories).

+If you want to do a comparison benchmark, I will gladly accept a PR with results.

 ## Special thanks
 Special thanks to Polina for brainstorming the solution ideas and to [Anna](https://github.com/kvashchuka) for showing me this cool puzzle.